Tehama County Court Records

 Tehama County Family Court Records

-Family law matters — including divorce, legal separation, annulment, child custody, child support, parentage (paternity), and domestic violence restraining orders — are handled through the Civil Division of the Superior Court at the main courthouse.
-The court’s Family Court Services unit provides mediation when separating or divorcing parents cannot agree on a custody parenting plan.
+Divorce, legal separation, annulment, child custody, child support, parentage (paternity), and domestic violence restraining orders are all handled through the Civil Division of the Superior Court at the main courthouse.
+The court's Family Court Services unit provides mediation when separating or divorcing parents cannot reach a custody or parenting plan agreement.
 The Self-Help Assistance and Referral Program (SHARP) offers procedural guidance and legal forms for family law matters, though court employees cannot provide legal advice.

 Filing fees for family law cases follow the Statewide Civil Fee Schedule.
-A dissolution (divorce) filing requires the same initial fees as other unlimited civil cases.
+A dissolution (divorce) filing carries the same initial fees as other unlimited civil cases.
 Fee waivers are available for those who qualify.
-Copies of family law case records can be obtained from the clerk’s office using the same procedures and fees that apply to civil records: $0.50 per page for copies, $40.00 for certification, and a self-addressed stamped envelope for mail requests.
+Copies of family law case records can be obtained from the clerk's office using the same procedures and fees as civil records: $0.50 per page for copies, $40.00 for certification, and a self-addressed stamped envelope for mail requests.

 Marriage Records